Civil Service Commission

 For copies of any past CSC meeting agendas or minutes, please contact the Personnel Review Board Office.

-The regular meeting of the Milwaukee County Civil Service Commission scheduled for Thursday, May 21, 2026 at 3:45 p.m. is cancelled.
+The regular meeting of the Milwaukee County Civil Service Commission will be held scheduled on Thursday, June 18, 2026 at 3:45 p.m.

 Meeting Minutes: